AshuIMade/JavaDesignPatterns/src/com/company/behavioural/momento/README.md

 A token/handle representing the system state. lets us roll back to the state when the token was generated.
 May or may not directly expose state information.
+* may use to interact with other languages library